IN THE SPOTLIGHT

 - 9.8% reported witnessing a family assault within the past year

 - 10.2% reported suffering some form of maltreatment (including physical abuse other than sexual assault, psychological or emotional abuse, child neglect, and custodial interference) during the past year

-- During fiscal year 2011, 51 States reported (unique count) 676,569 victims of child abuse and neglect.
-The unique count of child victims counts a child only once regardless of the number of times he or she was found to be a victim during the reporting year.
-Approximately 81% of victims were maltreated by a parent either acting alone or with someone else (Child Maltreatment 2011, Administration for Children and Families, December 2012).
+During fiscal year 2012, 51 states reported 678,810 (unique count) victims of child abuse and neglect.
+The unique count of child victims tallies a child only once regardless of the number of times he or she was found to be a victim during the reporting year.
+Approximately 80% of victims were maltreated by a parent (Child Maltreatment 2012, Administration for Children and Families, December 2013).